adeturner/OracleCDCBusinessEvents/README.md

 In each POC directory the key files of note are:

+- env.sh is a pre-req for the POC and configures the environment

 - schema_ddl.sql

 - poc_pkg.sql is the core of the code